RosettaCommons/documentation/scripting_documentation/RosettaScripts/FeaturesReporter/features_reporters/FeaturesDatabaseSchema.md

 -   **residue\_pairs** : The information stored here follows 'pair' EnergyMethod.
 The functional form for the pair EnergyMethod is described in [Simons, K.T., et al, Improved Recognition of Native-Like Protein Structures Using a Combination of Sequence-Dependent and Sequence-Independent Features of Proteins, (Proteins 1999).](http://www.ncbi.nlm.nih.gov/pubmed/10336385,)
     -   *resNum{1/2}* : the rosetta Residue indices of residues involved.
 Note, each pair is only recorded once and resNum1 \< resNum2.
     -   *res{1/2}\_10A\_neighbors* : Number of neighbors for each residue, used as a proxy for burial.
 (These columns are going to be moved to the **residue\_burial** table soon.)
-	-   A *residue center* is represented by the actcoord which is defined to be the average geometric center of of the ACT\_COORD\_ATOMS specified in the [residue type](Glossary#residuetype) params file for each residue type.
+	-   A *residue center* is represented by the actcoord which is defined to be the average geometric center of of the ACT\_COORD\_ATOMS specified in the [[residue type|Glossary#residuetype]] params file for each residue type.
     -   *actcoord\_dist* : The cartesian distance between residue centers.
     -   *polymeric\_sequence\_dist* : The sequence distance between the residues.
 If either residue is not a *polymer* residue or if they are on different chains, this is -1.